cygig/MCUVoltage/readme.md

 # How Does It Work?
-For the bulk of the explanation, I will be using the Arduino Uno (ATmega328P) as a reference, as that is something most people are familiar with.
+For the bulk of the explanation, we will be using the Arduino Uno (ATmega328P) as a reference, as that is something most people are familiar with.
 Similar concepts apply to the other supported MCUs.
-ATmega48/88/168, ATmega48P/88P/168P and ATmega328 should have identical ADC as ATmega328P.
+ATmega328/328PB, ATmega48/88/168 and their 'P', 'A', 'PA', 'PB' versions should have identical ADC as ATmega328P.

 Note that the code presented in this section will not be exactly the same as the source code.

-The ATmega328P has a 10-bit (1024 values) Analogue to Digital Converter (ADC) that users can measure one voltage (e.g. pin A0, A1, A2...) against another (Vcc by default).
+The ATmega328P has a 10-bit (1024 values) Analogue to Digital Converter (ADC) that we can measure one voltage (e.g. pin A0, A1, A2...) against another (Vcc by default).
 That is done by hooking up a voltage source to one of the analog input pins of the Arduino and call `analogRead()`in the sketch.

 However, it is possible to configure the ADC to measure the built-in bandgap voltage against the Vcc.
 Since the bandgap voltage is often more stable than the Vcc, it is more accurate to assume the bandgap voltage than the Vcc.

 ## Bandgap Voltage
 The bandgap voltage is a voltage reference used by the ATmega328P.
 Using the black magic of physics, it is possible to create a voltage that is resistance to change due to temperature and the Vcc.
-While the typical value is 1.1V, the datasheet states that it can be from 1.0 to 1.2V
+While the typical value is 1.1V, the datasheet states that it can be from 1.0 to 1.2V.
+The good news is since the bandgap is resistant to changes, once we know the actual value, we can calibrate it for future uses.

 There are two voltage references in the ATmega328P, the bandgap one and a 1.1V one.
 It doesn't help that both of them are 1.1V.
 On page 211 of the datasheet:

 > The internal 1.1V reference is generated from the internal bandgap reference (VBG) through an internal amplifier.

-I will be refering to them as `bandgap voltage` and `1.1V voltage reference` to avoid confusion.
+I will be referring to them as `bandgap voltage` and `1.1V voltage reference` to avoid confusion.

-The ADC allows you to compare an external voltage source against the 1.1V voltage reference, but only allows you to compare the bandgap voltage against Vcc, and this is how we can back-calculate the vcc.
+The ADC allows you to compare an external voltage source against the 1.1V voltage reference, but we are more interested in the functionality that allows us to compare the bandgap voltage against Vcc, and this is how we can back-calculate the vcc.

 ## Registers
-While I cannot find a concrete and easy to understand definition of a register online, I would describe it as a memory reserved for special operations, they are separated from and typically faster than the main memory (RAM).
+While a concrete and easy to understand definition of a register is hard to find online, we would describe it as a memory reserved for special operations, they are separated from and typically faster than the main memory (RAM).

 The ADC has its own set of registers governing its operation.
 The main ones to take note of is:
 - ADMUX (ADC Multiplexer Select)